Q&A on UWCSEA admissions

 Grades 8–11 Boarding applicants

 All eligible applicants are interviewed by a member of our Residential Life staff, typically the Director of Residential Life or one of the Houseparents.
 We arrange the interview following our initial review of the application.
-Boarding interviews for High School applicants are held as part of their Immersion Programme.
+Boarding interviews for High School applicants are held as part of their Virtual Immersion Programme.

 When and how do interviews and assessments take place?